 - When you move an object from one domain to another within a forest (for example, using the Movetree.exe utility or any 3rd party tool), no tombstone for this object will remain in the source Active Directory.
 Thus, such an object cannot be fully recovered to the original domain.

-- Consider that when Group Policy objects are restored from the backup, both Active Directory data (storing Group Policy Containers) and %Sysvol% data (storing Group Policy Templates) is involved.
-Therefore, for successful restore data should be consistent in these two locations.
-Restore logic is implemented as follows: existing Group Policy objects are deleted from target, and new ones from the backup are written there.
+- When Group Policy objects are restored from the backup, both Active Directory data (storing Group Policy Containers) and %Sysvol% data (storing Group Policy Templates) is involved.
+Therefore, for successful restore, data should be consistent in these two locations.
+Restore logic is implemented as follows: existing Group Policy objects are deleted from target while the new ones from the backup are going to be added.

 To determine a tombstone lifetime interval, you can use ADSIEdit or Dsquery.
 For more information. see Determine the tombstone lifetime for the forest.